 Rent & Utility Services Available for Those at Risk of Homelessness:

 - Rental assistance with back rent, if it is determined the family can support the housing going forward.

 - Utility assistance with shut-off notices and payment arrangements with utility companies, if it is determined the family can support the housing costs going forward.

 - Legal assistance referrals

 The Front Door is one of the largest providers in the Greater Nashua area of prevention assistance to families facing eviction or utility disconnection.
-Its main population is serving those who do not qualify for governmental fuel assistance programs or who do not already reside or receive public housing assistance, and who have for circumstances beyond their control find themselves at risk of homelessness.
+We serve primarily those who do not qualify for governmental fuel assistance programs or who do not already reside or receive public housing assistance, and who have for circumstances beyond their control and find themselves at risk of homelessness.
 Household budgets are reviewed and case management services are also provided to those seeking prevention assistance.

 Ultimate Outcome: Families Remain in permanent housing & maintains all housing expenses.